 While traveling, I bring my stainless steel travel mug or water bottle with me for everything from water to soda to coffee.
 On the cross country trip with my dad, I ended up with some plastic, but none of it was plastic bottles or cups.
 In 7-Elevens and mini marts across the country, I brought my reusable mug and asked if I could fill it up with coffee or water or soda.
 Not one person refused.
 And sometimes, if they were available, I’d fill up from free water fountains.

 It’s an important question.
 How can we support our public water infrastructure if we are not willing to drink from public sources?
 When I was a kid, bottled water didn’t exist.
 Everyone drank from fountains.
 Now?
 Not so much.
-So please answer the question and leave a comment with your thoughts — either on this site or on Royte’s article.
+So please answer the question and leave a comment with your thoughts.
 We both want to know what you think.